samplchallenges/SAMPL-containers/tutorials/README.md

 ### 2.2: Add the docking code

 > In 2.2, we will incorporate the docking code into our container directory.
+For the sake of simplicity, we will be using pre-written docking code.
 Please see [examples/ContainerRequirements.md](https://github.com/samplchallenges/SAMPL-league/blob/containers/examples/ContainerRequirements.md) for more information on the inputs and kwargs required of each main function.
 >
 > When building your own container, this is where you would add in your methods.
-However, for the sake of simplicity, we will be using pre-written docking code.
 1. Copy the AutoDock class file from "examples/adv/autodock.py" to "adv-tutorial"
    * command: `cp ../adv/autodock.py .`
 2. Copy the AutoDock main file from "examples/adv/main.py" to "adv-tutorial"